OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Updates/Setup-SCCMOfficeUpdates/README_Setup-SCCMOfficeUpdates.md

 	If you specify the *-Path* parameter then the script will download the Office updates to that path.
 The path must be a valid UNC path.
 Specifying the *-Version* parameter will cause the script to download a specific version of the Office updates.

-    If you do not specify any parameters the script will create a local folder name 'OfficeUpdates' on the SystemDrive.
+    If you do not specify any parameters the script will create a local folder named 'OfficeUpdates' on the SystemDrive.
 It will then share the folder using a hidden share name 'OfficeUpdates$'.
 This share will be used to store the Office update files.
 If you are not running the script on a SCCM server it is important that you specify the -Path parameter with all functions so the local share will not be created.

 7. Now that the Office update files have been downloaded to a share on the network you can run the setup function to configure SCCM.
 A SCCM collection must be specified to use this function.
 The collection specified should contain the workstations that you want configured.
 If there are no Distribution Point Groups added to the collection then you will also have to use the parameter *-DistributionPointGroupName*